lrberge/sircon/README.md

 - `shift+up` / `shift+down`: goes to the top/bottom of a multilines statement, **beware: it does not select across lines!**
 - `ctrl+alt+left` / `ctrl+alt+right`: goes to the inside of the next parenthesis/bracket.

+## Other features

+There are many other features here and there, but I don't really remember them.
+For example: when a sequence of code is sent to the console, this sequence is stopped at the first error.

+## Current bugs

+There are current known bugs that will be fixed:
+- problem when the command height is longer than the console height (I've introduced this bug recently ughh!)
+- when downsizing the console width, lines may disappear above
+- `.Last.value` cannot be used

 ## Limitations